310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Eichi smile %}
-If that sounds detestable to you, then it’s time to brace yourself and take on this challenge with all your might.
+If that sounds detestable to you, then it’s time to brace yourselves and take on this challenge with all your might.

 Despite everything, I’m expecting a lot from you Ryuseitai.
 {% endbubble %}